Updated Feb. 2, 2018

 Commercial success is no guarantee of lasting fame.
 Another case in point, at least until a recent revival, is Jack Chambers.
 As a brash young traveller in Europe, he arrived unannounced at Picasso’s home, scaled the wall, got an audience with the master and the advice that he should study in Spain, which he did before returning to Canada.
 In 1970 he stunned the art world by selling Sunday Morning No. 2, an oil-on-wood depiction of his two pyjama-clad sons watching television, for $25,000—the highest price then paid for the work of a living Canadian artist.
 Yet with his death from leukemia in 1978, at age 47, Chambers began a slow fade in public consciousness.

-The institute’s first book brings his work to a potentially vast new audience.
+Chamber’s is the subject of the institute’s first book, published in 2013, with the goal of bringing his work to a potentially vast new audience.
 To Michael Snow, who knew Chambers, that’s part of the worth of the institute.
 “If that will attract people to actually see his work, I think it’s very valuable,” Snow says.
 “He was a very fine artist and shouldn’t just disappear because he’s dead.”